 The Greeks looked at how people communicate.
 What leads the community to truth, to harmony?
 If a good man or woman speaks effectively, that is the glory of rhetoric.
 The mind wants harmony.
 Math is the ability to find this in the universe.
 If I tell you 2 + 7 = 5, you feel the disturbance in your mind.
 Astronomy is the study of shapes moving.
 Planet literally means wanderer.
 The Greeks discovered that when you examine the movement of the stars, you see patterns.
 Your mind can be disciplined and ordered to see things you cannot see any other way.
 Same thing for reading or learning another language.
 If you can’t do either, there is no way someone can get you there virtually.
 The way you know a scientific theory is by its beautiful harmony.

 This approach to learning took my breath away.
 And it happened to dovetail this post I had been mulling over two months.
 What is art?
 To what extent is achieving harmony or articulating the essence of something the goal in your dance, your sport, your music?
 What is it about your painting that begs visual utterance?
 Do you find you’ve been in pursuit of ancient and timeless virtues?
 Beauty does not necessarily express happiness or cheerfulness.
 There can be great beauty in brokenness and sometimes, it is only among the ruins you find treasure.
 Years ago I looked regretfully upon some morose paintings by a gifted artist who had grown up in a nudist colony and believed she had a bipolar disorder.
-Her works were rich and told of a dark psyche.
+Her rich work was a window into a dark psyche.
 I felt they would reach her promise if her painful confusion were redeemed.
 I’ve said in The Writing Process, Part 1: Color that the darkness is an easy way in through the door of inspiration.
 But I now feel great art is more than bleeding all over the page.